eclipse-4diac/4diac-fbe/README.md

 Cross Compilation
 -----------------

-If your ``toolchains`` directory has cross-compilers installed, you can select a cross-compiled build by setting ``ARCH`` in the build configuration file (see above).
-There is a file ``README.rst`` inside that directory that shows you how to add cross-compilers.
+You can select a cross-compiled build by setting ``ARCH`` in the build configuration file (see above).
+If cross-compiling 4diac FORTE for a new target architecture for the first time, the build environment will download an appropriate cross-compiler from the current `4diac-toolchains` release.
+See `toolchains/etc/crosscompilers.sha256` for a list of pre-built crosscompilers for the current release.

 Adding generated function blocks